Darryl Cotton: 1971-1972: Frieze

 Cotton and Birtles formed Darryl and Beeb as a pop, soft rock duo but soon changed their name to Frieze when they were sponsored by Frieze Brothers (a clothing company).
 In September 1971 they released a cover version of the Mann-Weil track, "Feelings", on Sparmac Records.

 In March 1972, the Cotton-penned single, "Try Yourself", was released under the name, Darryl and Beeb Frieze.
-In May they followed with their debut album, 1972 B. C., on Warner Brothers, using session musicians.
+In May they followed with their debut album, 1972 B. C., on Warner Bros.
+Records, using session musicians.
 By June 1972 Frieze had disbanded and Cotton issued "Why Do Little Kids Have to Die", from 1972 B. C. as his debut solo single.
 In July 1972 Cotton travelled to the United Kingdom while Birtles joined Mississippi which, in 1975, evolved into Little River Band.

 1973-1977: Friends & Cotton, Lloyd and Christian

 Early in 1973 Cotton joined United States-based group, Friends, with Michael Lloyd and Australian-raised singer-songwriter Steve Kipner (ex-Steve and the Board, Tin Tin).
 They released a single, "Gonna Have a Good Time" (a cover of The Easybeats's song "Good Times") backed by "Would You Laugh" which was co-written by Cotton with Lloyd and Kipner.
-Friends followed with a self-titled album before Cotton and Lloyd left to form a vocal trio, Cotton, Lloyd and Christian with Chris Christian and released two studio albums between 1975 an 1976.
+Friends followed with a self-titled album before Cotton and Lloyd left to form a vocal trio, Cotton, Lloyd and Christian with Chris Christian and released two studio albums between 1975 and 1976.

 Cotton based himself in Los Angeles where he also worked as a singer and songwriter and performed with Olivia Newton-John, The Osmonds, Shaun Cassidy and Cliff Richard.
 His songwriting credits include work for Donny Osmond and Marie Osmond, Engelbert Humperdinck and The New Seekers.